puliyadivinod/erlang-basics/README.md

 Beginning of learning Erlang basics!

-1. Area Module calculates area of rectangle and circle.
+A) Area Module calculates area of rectangle and circle.

 How to run?